-As part of the turnaround strategy, the Directorate will focus on future human settlements developments along the city's future long term growth corridors of the West Coast corridor and Darwin Road corridor.
-In addition recognising Voortrekker Road corridor as an Urban Renewal corridor.
+As part of the turnaround strategy, the Directorate will participate in developments along the city's long-term growth corridors such as the West Coast and the Darwin Road corridors respectively.
+It also recognises Voortrekker Road corridor as an urban renewal corridor.
 In so doing, we will be able to enhance and capitalise on existing infrastructure.

 Various funding instruments are being applied in order to ensure delivery on the turnaround strategy.
-These include the full range of existing national housing programmes, together with national grant funding such as the Urban Settlements Development Grant (USDG), the National Housing Development Grant (NHDG) and the SEFG, and the City's own funds.
+These include the full range of existing national housing programmes, together with national grant funding such as the Urban Settlements Development Grant (USDG), Human Settlements Development Grant (HSDG) and the City's own funds.

-2. THE CURRENT REALITY - DEFINING THE NEED
+THE CURRENT REALITY - DEFINING THE NEED